 Outside, Caboose offers a narrow but comfortable patio area with several picnic tables, a grassy area popular with kids, and a fence that's usually populated with bikes.
 The paved patio was originally twice as large, but part had to be removed because it encroached on town property.

 The outdoor space is just steps from the W&OD so it's easy to walk or bike from town.
 Parking is a little limited; if you can't find a spot you could park in the lot near the real caboose and walk over.

 Inside, Caboose is both sleek and rustic, with simple tables, a bar and rail, and views of the steel tanks from every seat.
 They have a great logo, rendered in wood and steel, decorating one end of the dining area.
 An empty balcony at the other end begs for more tables, if the owners can get permission to add more seating.

 Steady crowds and limited seating can lead to waits if you're looking for a table, but the vibrant space has plenty of standing room, and the delicious food is worth the wait.

 Downtown Vienna has always been a nice place to visit, and Caboose Brewing Company is a wonderful addition that will encourage people to return more often.

-There are new, local breweries popping up all over Northern Virginia, and we couldn’t be happier.
-If you’re looking for options in Loudoun County, we recommend the changing menu of beers at Ocelot Brewing Company in Ashburn.
-They don’t offer a menu, but there are sometimes food trucks on hand or you could bring your own picnic.
+There are new, local breweries popping up all over Northern Virginia, and we couldn't be happier.
+If you're looking for options in Loudoun County, you'll find lots of wonderful brews on the LoCo Ale Trail.

 We love the unique and creative flavors of craft beer, and we're always happy to support local small businesses.
 With warm summer weather ahead, a cold pint of craft brew sounds fantastic.